small-tech/site.js/README.md

   * `version`: Display version and exit.
   * `help`: Display help screen and exit.

-  * `dev`: Launch server as regular process with locally-trusted certificates.
+  * `local`: Start server as regular process with locally-trusted certificates.
-  * `test`: Launch server as regular process with globally-trusted certificates.
+  * `global`: Start server as regular process with globally-trusted certificates.

+On platforms with systemd, you can also use:

-  * `on`: Launch server as startup daemon with globally-trusted certificates.
+  * `enable`: Start server as daemon with globally-trusted certificates and add to startup.

-When the server is on, you can also use:

-  * `off`: Take server offline and remove it from startup items.
+  * `disable`: Stop server daemon and remove from startup.

-  * `monitor`: Monitor server state.

   * `logs`: Display and tail server logs.

-  * `info`: Display detailed server information.
+  * `status`: Display detailed server information (press ‘q’ to exit).

-If `command` is omitted, behaviour defaults to `dev`.
+If `command` is omitted, behaviour defaults to `local`.

 ### Options: